alexhajdu/alexhajdu.github.io/web.md

 	- C++ programming
 	- Research
 	- Implementation of recording the full-body pose in the VR at the runtime
+	- Implementation of reusable and stylized UI elements
 - Used technologies
 	- C++
 	- PowerShell
+	- Unreal Engine 4
 	- Unreal Engine test suite - Gauntlet Automation Framework
 	- git, perforce